Looking for a great, low-cost magnetic rowing machine?

 The app will also allow you to input your weight each week to keep track of your progress.

 Another cool feature is the app will allow you to track your heart rate if you have a compatible bluetooth heart rate monitor.
-One popular HRM is the Polar H10 Bluetooth Heart Rate Monitor.
+One popular choice is the Polar H10 Heart Rate Monitor.

 MyCloudFitness App Feedback